Suraj-Aleti/Home-SOC-lab/README.md

 | Metasploitable2 | Victim | Deliberately vulnerable Ubuntu 8.04 VM, VirtualBox |
 | Splunk Enterprise (Free tier) | SIEM | Installed on host machine, receives forwarded logs from both VMs |

 **Network:** Both VMs on a VirtualBox **Host-only Adapter** (isolated from the internet, host and VMs can reach each other).
 Chosen over Internal Network since it auto-assigns IPs via DHCP.
-Kali additionally has a second, NAT-attached adapter used solely for package installation (e.g. `apt install suricata`) — Metasploitable2 never received a NAT adapter, preserving its full isolation.
+Kali additionally has a second, NAT-attached adapter used solely for package installation (e.g. `apt install suricata`) Metasploitable2 never received a NAT adapter, preserving its full isolation.

 **Log pipeline (Metasploitable2):** `syslog` (via `sysklogd`) forwards events over UDP to the host machine's Host-only IP, where Splunk listens on port 514.

 **Log pipeline (Kali):** Kali runs `rsyslog` (modern syslog daemon) configured to forward to the same Splunk UDP:514 listener.
 Suricata's alert output (`/var/log/suricata/fast.log`) is tailed and piped into `logger -t suricata`, tagging each alert so it rides the existing syslog forwarding pipe into Splunk alongside Kali's other system logs.

-**Notable setup issue resolved (Metasploitable2):** Metasploitable2's ancient `sysklogd` did not correctly parse the `@host:port` syslog forwarding syntax — the `:514` port suffix caused silent forwarding failure.
+**Notable setup issue resolved (Metasploitable2):** Metasploitable2's ancient `sysklogd` did not correctly parse the `@host:port` syslog forwarding syntax and the `:514` port suffix caused silent forwarding failure.
 Fixed by using the bare `@host` syntax (defaults to port 514).
 Confirmed the fix using `tcpdump` on the victim VM to verify outbound UDP packets before/after the config change.

 **Notable setup issue resolved (Kali):** Kali initially had no `rsyslog` installed at all (minimal image).
-After installing it and editing the config, the running `rsyslogd` process had not reloaded the new config — a full `systemctl restart` (rather than assuming the prior restart had applied it) was required before forwarding actually began.
+After installing it and editing the config, the running `rsyslogd` process had not reloaded the new config.
+It was a full `systemctl restart` (rather than assuming the prior restart had applied it) was required before forwarding actually began.
 Verified with `tcpdump` on the Host-only interface before and after.

 **Field extraction:** Configured a custom Splunk field extraction (`src_ip`) against `sourcetype=syslog` so source IPs are automatically parsed from raw event text, rather than requiring an inline `rex` in every search.